googlesamples/android-vision/README.md

 Android Vision API Samples
 ============

-These samples demonstrate the face detection API.
+These samples demonstrate the vision API for detecting faces and barcodes.

 Introduction
 ------------